 - Hairline fracture.
 A thin fracture, sometimes resulting from repetitive motion and over-use; for example, stress fractures in the shin caused by running.
 Athletes often seek sports medicine professionals to rehab hairline fractures.

-Fractures can happen to any bone in the body.
-Frequent injuries orthopedists see include fractures of the toe, foot, leg (shin or femur), arm (particularly forearm), shoulder, wrist, ribs, skull, vertebrae, and hip.
+Fractures can occur at any bone in the body.
+Frequent injuries orthopedists see include fractures of the toe, foot, leg (shin or femur), arm (particularly forearm), shoulder, wrist, ribs, vertebrae, and hip.
 Hip fractures are particularly of concern in older people because they can lead to serious disability.

 Signs & Symptoms of fracture